5 Best Non-Toxic Dishwasher Detergents

 Granulation Excipient

-Again, this describes a functional part of the tablets.
-This is a hidden ingredient that produces a granular texture.
+Again, this describes a functional part of the dishwasher tabs.
+It is a hidden ingredient that produces a granular texture.

 Surfactants